PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:55:19
+Last updated: 2024-04-02 18:55:53
-Random Quote: The will to win, the desire to succeed, the urge to reach your full potential... these are the keys that will unlock the door to personal excellence. - Confucius
+Random Quote: Love is the wisdom of the fool and the folly of the wise. - Samuel Johnson